First Things First

 Before you do anything, make an appointment with the Program Coordinator in the Office of International & Off-Campus Studies.

-Before you leave
+90 Days Before you Travel

 This Student Waiver Form is required by all students studying off-campus on any program that is not a Cornell College course.
 This includes all exchange, affiliated and non-affiliated program participants.

 Please note that failure to turn in this information to International & Off-Campus Studies may result in removal from the program and/or the inability of Cornell College's off-campus insurance policy to provide coverage for the student.

 Your health and safety is of utmost importance to us and to your family.
 Some countries will have require additional vaccinations, which you may need months before you travel in order to be effective.
 So, you are required to do one of these two things 90 days before you travel:

 - E-mail Nancy Reasland, RN, Director of Student Health Services to arrange a meeting OR

 - Go to a travel clinic or travel physician for country-specific information and submit proof of this visit to Nancy

 Nancy will also send you important health and safety information by e-mail.